I wish everyone a wonderful holiday season and a happy, prosperous new year!

 Listen to “Comedy Sketch” here:

-December 25, 1948: The “Showmen’s Trade Review” listed Judy in their list of major stars of the year.
+December 25, 1948: The “Showmen’s Trade Review” listed Judy in their list of major stars of the year and Easter Parade as one of the year’s best.

 December 25, 1949: The current (and first) re-release of The Wizard of Oz was still in theaters and no doubt was a Christmas Day favorite.